astronomer/snowpatrol/README.md

   <img src="images/logo.png" width="300" align="right"/>
 </p>

-# Snowsurge
+# Snowpatrol

-Snowsurge is an application for anomaly detection and alerting of Snowflake usage powered by Machine Learning.
+Snowpatrol is an application for anomaly detection and alerting of Snowflake usage powered by Machine Learning.
 Additionally, this application provides a reference implementation and template for Machine Learning Operations (MLOps) with Apache Airflow.